German military missing over 60,000 rounds of ammunition | DW | 17.07.2020

 Read more: Should Germany bring back compulsory military service?

-An earlier report from newspaper Die Welt on Friday had said at least 60,000 rounds of Bundeswehr ammunition had gone missing since 2010, according to a confidential reply to a government information request filed by several parties in Germany's parliament.
+An earlier report from newspaper Die Welt on Friday had said at least 60,000 rounds of Bundeswehr ammunition had gone missing since 2010, according to a confidential reply to a government information request filed by several parties in Germany's parliament, the Bundestag.

 Only around 36,000 of over 96,000 missing cartridges of varying caliber have been located, the government reportedly said.